 Please report offensive, libellous or inappropriate posts by using the links provided.

-I'd prefer we didn't do any business with them.
-Surely we can identify some targets from elsewhere?
 Yes we need a winger but clearly there is an ongoing problem with levy and pooch.
 They want J Rod and Morgan and we don't need to sell nor should want to.
-If we miss out this window, hopefully we can get someone suitable in January.

 We could do with someone providing width down the right.
 We looked very lop-sided on Sunday until Clyne pushed further forward in the second half.
 I agree with BarnetSaint though, we should steer clear of Spuds.
 There's bad blood between the two clubs and Levy is a notoriously hard man to deal with and will only try and skin us if we do agree a fee.
 There must be other wingers we could look at?